saitho/watajax-doctrine/README.md

 Please note that you'll still need the basic Watajax components which you'll find on Google Code: https://code.google.com/archive/p/watajax/
 That also means the WatajaxSql.php class has to be included!

+WATAJAX's javascript uses a numeric _table\_id_ to identify the table for requesting data from.
+Trying to reflect this behaviour, you'll have to add the Model you want to use: ``WatajaxDoctrine::addTable(Vendor\Models\Classname::class);``

 ## New options
 These options were tested for a m:1 relation in Symfony 2.